 In May 2020, Australian nickel producer Nickel Mines Limited completed one of the biggest IPOs on the ASX by successfully raising $200 million.

-The company has since become a globally significant, low-cost producer of Nickel Pig Iron, which is a key ingredient to produce stainless steel.
-Nickel Mines operates a large tonnage, high grade saprolite deposit Hengjaya Nickel Mine located in Indonesia, which is rife with quality copper.
+The company has since become a globally significant, low-cost Nickel Pig Iron producer, a key ingredient in producing stainless steel.
+Nickel Mines operates a large tonnage, high-grade saprolite deposit Hengjaya Nickel Mine located in Indonesia, which is rife with quality copper.

 With a current market cap of $3.53 billion and a total return of 384% since its IPO,